avaucher/avaucher.github.io/index.md

 # About me

-Research Scientist in Chemistry and Machine Learning at IBM.
-I have a strong background in scientific computing and substantial interest in research and new technologies.
+Staff Research Scientist in Chemistry and Machine Learning at IBM.
+I have a strong background in computing and substantial interest in research and new technologies.

+Feel free to check out my [GitHub](https://github.com/avaucher) or [Twitter](https://twitter.com/acvaucher) accounts for more details on my work.